 On August 20, 2002 The Wings Club closed that facility and maintained administrative offices in lower Manhattan through most of 2010.

-On December 10, 2010, The Wings Club officially moved into its new office space in the former headquarters of Pan Am at 200 Park Avenue in Midtown Manhattan.
+On December 10, 2010, The Wings Club relocated to the former headquarters of Pan Am at 200 Park Avenue in Midtown Manhattan.

 Throughout the years, virtually all aviation and aerospace leaders – U.S. and international – have been members or participated in programs at The Wings Club: